 (Please note as always I must stress that this post specifically excludes any temporary changes we make in our lives during the period when we have decided to become vegan and are going through a phase of transition.
 During this period, each of us finds our own way to incorporate the practical aspects of veganism into our lives, a process that depends on our individual circumstances but is generally of limited duration.)

 When we see the words vegetarian and vegan conflated (combined as if they were closely related or a single concept) they should make us pause and consider.
 Veganism is an ethical stance and vegetarianism is a dietary restriction.
 So what….?
-Well, ethical stances and dietary restrictions are not necessarily related – even superficially – and this is never more true than when vegetarianism and veganism are mentioned in the same breath, the same phrase or the same sentence, despite the letters that they share.
+Well, ethical stances and dietary restrictions are not necessarily related – even superficially – and this is never more true than when vegetarianism and veganism are mentioned in the same breath or the same sentence, despite the letters that they share.